Gowtham-123/CropPredict/README.md

 In future iterations, these issues could be addressed by:

-* getting more data,
+* Getting More Data.
-* engineering additional and/or different features, or
+* Engineering additional and/or different features.
-* using ensemble techniques by combining the results of different models.
+* Using ensemble techniques by combining the results of different models.